jennydsuza9/SpatialRelEx/README.md

 # SpatialRelEx
 SpatialRelEx: Spatial Relation Extraction System

-A multi-class classification system for automatically annotating spatial relations between spatial elements in text.
+A multi-pass sieve classifier for automatically annotating spatial relations between spatial elements in text.

 The SpatialRelEx tool has been written in Java and is released as free software.